juanproldan/FXC_SKU_Predictor/PRD_SKU_desde_descripcion.md

 - Preprocessing to standardize descriptions and correct errors.
 - An equivalency table to manage interchangeable SKUs.
 - SKU predictions output in JSON format.
+- A web application for making predictions through a user interface.
+- A feedback mechanism to improve predictions over time.
+- Monitoring and backup utilities for production deployment.

 ### Out of Scope
-- Real-time processing of bids.
+- Real-time processing of bids (predictions are made on-demand but not in real-time streaming).
-- Integration with external systems.
+- Integration with external systems beyond the web application.
-- User interface development.
+- Mobile application development.

 ---